yuri91/ili9341-rs/README.md

 # `ili9341`

-> A platform agnostic driver to interface with the ILI9341 (ald ILI9340C) TFT
+> A platform agnostic driver to interface with the ILI9341 (and ILI9340C) TFT
 > LCD display

 ## What works